 Thinking of heading up to Maine’s Acadia National Park?
 There’s a reason why this park is among America’s most visited: it’s gorgeous, and there is lots to do.
 If you’re starting to plan your trip, you may be ready to start organizing all the details.
 Where to stay, what to do.

 Summer may be one of the most popular seasons to visit Maine, with its spectacular coastline and summery vibes.
+And winter in Acadia has a certain magic, as well.
 But believe us, fall in New England is INCREDIBLE and nowhere may it be more fabulous than Acadia National Park.
 We highly recommend visiting Acadia in the fall, and here’s why:

 6 Reasons Fall is the Best Time to Visit Acadia National Park

 Spectacular Fall Foliage